 You'll know when you have a pocket of nitrogen when your compost begins to stink.
 Take a pitchfork and break up the clump and add in some extra carbon-rich material.

 2. I accidentally threw in the wrong thing.

-If you accidentally threw in an undesirable organic material like meat, fish, or grease, it's not the end of the world!
+If you accidentally threw in an undesirable organic material like meat, fish, dairy products or grease, it's not the end of the world!
 Fish it out if you can.
-If you can't, cover it with brown material and turn it into the compost pile where it will break down.
+If you can't, cover it with brown material and turn it into the pile where it will break down.

 Is My Compost Ready?

 Old coffee is good for the compost. #compostthatshit #compost #composting #compostagem #compostlife #composteren #compostingisfun #compostingiscool #homecomposting #thuiscomposteren #communitycomposting #kompost #komposto #komposting #kompostierung #recycle #recycled #recycling #recycledart #zerowaste #zerofoodwaste #turnhout #koffie #coffee

 You'll know when you can introduce your organic material into your garden (or give to friends in your community garden) when the compost is a dark, crumbly, earth-smelling pile.
 For vigilant composters, this can occur in as little as four weeks, but for those who just want to let nature take its course, it may end up being six months to a year before you have your hands on gardening gold.